-After posting my Faux Punched Tin project last week, I received numerous requests for the pattern.
-So, I’m happy to offer a free link to it at the end of this post.
-Since the finished project is a bit bigger than the 8 1/2″ x 11″ pdf pattern, I thought it might be helpful if I write a tutorial on how to enlarge or decrease the size of a pattern.
+For this demonstration, I’m going to use my Rooster Pattern from my Faux Punched Tin tutorial!
+Since the finished project is a bit bigger than the 8 1/2″ x 11″ pdf pattern, I thought it might be helpful to show you how to easily enlarge or decrease the size of a pattern without a copier.

 For this project I used: